Joanna Biggar Reveals the Heart Center of her Newest Novel

 ASP: Furthermore, California in the 1960s is both in a way a reflection of the liberal shifts happening in France prior and a foil to it, being both geographically and culturally quite removed from France.
 What went into the decision to carry Melanie’s story into the American West?

-ASP: The prose in That Paris Year is limpid and sensuous, much like the works of other noted French novelists-- Proust, for instance, you mirror, in long, unwinding sentences.
-But now your setting has shifted to the America’s and so has your prose style.
-In what way was this shift in prose style an accompaniment to the shift in setting?
+ASP: The prose in That Paris Year is limpid and sensuous, much like the works of other noted French novelists— Proust, for instance, you mirror, in long, unwinding sentences.
+But now your setting has shifted to the Americas and so has your prose style.
+In what way is this shift in prose style a companion to the shift in setting?